 In 2015 UCSB, its regional community college partners, and the Smithsonian Conservation Biology Institute (SCBI) co-developed an innovative summer program to engage diverse students in experiential learning centered on multi-disciplinary conservation strategies, biodiversity research, and careers in STEM.
 To learn more...

-UCSB and the Smithsonian Conservation Biology Institute has currently begun a fourth phase of the UCSB‐Smithsonian Scholars Program.
+UCSB and the Smithsonian Conservation Biology Institute has currently begun a fifth phase of the UCSB‐Smithsonian Scholars Program.
 The program will offer a full year of STEM activities and opportunities, including ½ day field activities, professional development, guest speakers, internship opportunities, a Channel Islands workshop and a 13‐day travel program to the Smithsonian‐Mason School of Conservation in DC and Virginia.
 To participate in the STEM activities and opportunities, enrollment is required:

 Please also visit our UCSB‐Smithsonian Calendar page for upcoming activities.

 We are looking for 1st and 2nd year STEM students who are first generation and or low-income, specifically from UCSB, Oxnard College, Santa Barbara City College, Allan Hancock College, Ventura College, and East LA College.
 Participants must be willing to try new and challenging experiences.

 We are currently updating our information network.
 Please check back in this fall!

 You can also visit our UCSB-Smithsonian Calendar page